explore-platform/outreach_skychart/README.md

 ## G-Tomo Sky Chart App

-This folder contains the code to construct a night sky plot using the GTOMO dataset.
+This folder contains the code to construct a night sky plot using the G-Tomo dataset.
 There exists both a online interactive version using dash and an offline version which uses the matplotlib library.
 For an overview of the code and its functions please refer to the `AboutCodeStructure.txt` file in the repository.

 ## Requirements